How to Laser Engrave a Photo on Wood? [Ultimate Guide]

 I’m not going to go down the rabbit hole of various techniques that can be attempted to save/recreate a bad photo, but instead focus on some tools that can take a reasonably decent image and make it laser ready.

 And don’t get me wrong, I’ve seen some really good stuff come from them.
 But those options are not what we’re going to go over.
-Instead, we’re going to look at Imag-R, which is a free online multitool for making your image laser ready.
+Instead, we’re going to look at Imag-R, which is a free online multitool for making your image laser engraving ready.
 Why Imag-R?

 Besides being free (unless you want to get rid of the ads or get the offline version), it has a load of nifty tools that aren’t available elsewhere, and it’s all in one place.
 Wanna remove the background in a photo or make a puzzle?
 Yeah, they have those tools there too.
 Oh, and, you can do it all through your phone, tablet, or PC.

-Regardless of what you’re etching on, image preparation is important.
+Regardless of what you’re engraving on, image preparation is important.
 Your image should be sized to match your material, DPI set to match what your laser can do (or looks best), and processed so that it’s laser ready.

 Even better, processed to match the material.
 With Imag-R, it’s easy to set the size, DPI, material, etc for an image, and, you get a nice preview of what it should look like.
 I’ve found that a DPI of 254 looks better than 318 (what the laser is capable of), but your mileage may vary.
 This equates to 0.1 line interval.

-So, first things first, we go to the Imag-R site.
+we go to the Imag-R site.
 Myself, I run any given photo through the background remover tool first, unless there is something special about the background that I want to keep.

 Warning, that tool isn’t 100% perfect, but I’d guess that it’s done me right 90% of the time.
 If I like what I see, I download the resulting image.